-- Do not touch the equipment during operation if the equipment or your body is wet. - Always be sure to stop the engine and remove the starter key before performing any equipment check or maintenance. - Do not operate the equipment with any doors or covers open.
+- Always be sure to stop the engine and remove the engine key before performing any equipment check or maintenance. - Do not operate the equipment with any doors or covers open.
 There is a danger of hair, body parts and other items being caught up in moving parts such as cooling fans and belts. - Do not modify the equipment and do not operate with parts removed.